-Breast cancer is unfortunately a diagnosis that more and more women are forced to face.
-This can be a scary and emotionally draining time for a woman and the people in her life.
-Although lifesaving, the surgery to remove the cancer can sometimes be disfiguring.
-The perception of femininity is often times tied to a feminine form, and breast cancer survivors can be left with altered senses of femininity, sexuality, and sensuality.
-Additionally, the asymmetry which accompanies breast cancer surgery can be challenging when it comes to wearing bras, fitting in clothing, and being physically active.
+A breast cancer diagnosis is a scary and emotionally draining time for a patient and their families.
+Although biopsies are necessary for a proper diagnosis and surgical of cancerous tissue is a lifesaving treatment, the results of these procedures can leave patients feeling self-conscious about their appearances.
+Breast cancer survivors can be left with altered senses of femininity, sexuality, and sensuality.
+The asymmetry which accompanies breast cancer surgery can be challenging when it comes to wearing bras, fitting in clothing, and being physically active.

 Is breast reconstruction right for me?

-In general terms, you are a good candidate for breast reconstruction if:
+In general terms, you are a good candidate if:

-- You are healthy enough to undergo general anesthesia and live a moderately active lifestyle that will enable you to recover from the surgeries required to perform breast reconstruction.
+- You are healthy enough to undergo general anesthesia and recover from the surgeries performed during breast reconstruction.

-- You are emotionally prepared for the fact that sometimes in surgery there can be setbacks.
-While everything goes right the majority of the time, there are always risks to surgery.
+- You are emotionally prepared for the fact that sometimes there can be setbacks.
 It is important you have a support structure that will allow you to handle these potential setbacks.

-- You understand that breast reconstruction is a process, and not typically complete in one procedure.
+- You understand that breast reconstruction is a process and is typically not completed in one procedure.